kthilagarajan/open-nlp-ner/README.md

 2. Open netbeans and open the project
 3. Do Maven Build with dependencies
 4. Right click, project root and click on run.
-5. Now, application is ready to server at http://localhost:2010/
+5. Now, application is ready to serve at http://localhost:2010/

 # API Calls :